Holbeck Rugby Club: History

 The club erected a new stand in the close season in readiness for the forthcoming 1898–99 season.
 The ground eventually became known simply as Elland Road.

 Over the next four seasons Holbeck struggled, finishing 14th in 1897–98, 13th in 1898–99, 13th in 1899–1900 and 14th again in 1900–01, in each case out of 16 clubs.

-At the end of this season the top seven clubs in both the Lancashire Senior Competition and the Yorkshire Senior Competition (which included Hunslet) split and formed the "new" Rugby League.
-The remaining clubs, with several new additions continued in the Lancashire and Yorkshire Senior Competitions, which became in effect two regional second divisions.
+At the end of this season the top seven clubs in both the Lancashire Senior Competition and the Yorkshire Senior Competition split and formed the "new" Rugby League.
+The remaining clubs, which included Holbeck and several new additions, continued in the Lancashire and Yorkshire Senior Competitions, which became in effect two regional second divisions.

 Only limited County League information is available for (1901–02).
 Holbeck finished in fifth position, but unfortunately for them there was no promotion and relegation.
 At the end of this season, several more clubs withdrew and the league was again re-organised into two divisions of 16 clubs.

 In 1902–03, Holbeck again finished 5th out of the 16 clubs.
 For the 1902–03 season football team Leeds Woodville ground shared as tenants of Holbeck Rugby Club.

 In 1903–04, in what was to be Holbeck’s last season, Wakefield Trinity were champions with 55 points from 32 games, with St Helens and Holbeck in joint second place, both on 39 points.
 A promotion play-off took place on a neutral ground on Saturday 14 May 1904 and St. Helens were promoted after beating Holbeck 7–0.
 As a result, the club decided that it would be financially unable to continue in the second division and folded.